 7. You can get into the park 30minutes before the rides start.
 Use this time to collect your Q bot, go the loo etc. It’s also a reasonable walk to the main park from the entrance gates (there are slides for little people!).

 8. The restaurants are over-priced and pretty poor.
 Take a picnic!
-There’s a designated picnic spot in Heartlake City (which is where lots of the restaurants are as well) and lovely grass areas around mini land.
+There’s a designated picnic spot in Heartlake City (which is where lots of the restaurants are as well) or you could watch one of the shows (hourly performances) in Heart lake City.
+There is a lovely grass areas around mini land.
 There are also a few picnic benches over at pirate shores.
 Worth noting that you can also get your water bottles filled up for free at various water fountains (one in Duplo valley) as well as at the restaurants and cafes.

-9. During the summer months there is an incredible splash area in Duplo Valley – don’t do what we did and forget your childrens swim stuff….we ended up paying a fortune for a swim nappy and a towel!
+9. During the summer months there is an incredible splash area in Duplo Valley (as well as one for older children) – don’t do what we did and forget your childrens swim stuff….we ended up paying a fortune for a swim nappy and a towel!
 There were changing rooms availiable but you may have to wait.

 10. At the end of an action-packed and fun-filled day I would recommend taking the train back up the hill to the obligatory shop!